ldstep/ldstephensnet/content/notes.md

 ---

+June 10, 2025 at 05:49:48 PM

+WWDC was yesterday.
+The changes coming to iPadOS 26 sound very interesting.
+So interesting that I may, for the time ever, install a developer beta so that I can experience what's new in iPadOS 26.

+---

 June 8, 2025, at 3:51:12 PM

 Four hours of yard work today and I’ve got all the power tools.
 Riding zero-turn mower, power push mower, string trimmer, blower, and it still takes four hours every week.
 Yeah, the yard’s big.
 Three acres maintained, ten total, plus a trail we keep cleared around the property.